Brandon Penn

-Brandon Penn (born June 5, 1990) is an American professional basketball player for Jászberényi KSE of the Hungarian League.
+Brandon Penn (born June 5, 1990) is an American professional basketball player who last played for Jászberényi KSE of the Hungarian League.
 He won the Danish championship with the Bakken Bears in 2014.

 Professional career

-During his career, Penn played in Japan, Denmark and Greece.
+Penn played in Japan, Denmark and Greece during his career.
 On January 12, 2018, Penn signed with KR of the Úrvalsdeild karla.
-He left the club in middle of February due to family issues and did not return.
+He left the club in mid-February due to family issues and did not return.
 In 5 games, he averaged 12.8 points and 7.0 rebounds.